Aris B.C.: 2007–14

 During the following years of this era, Aris continued to have only moderate success.
 Their best season was in 2010–11, when they finished in fourth place in the Greek League.
-During these years, the club continued to promote young talented players, such as Kostas Papanikolaou, Kostas Sloukas, Sasha Vezenkov, and others.
+During these years, the club continued to promote young talented players, such as Kostas Papanikolaou, Kostas Sloukas, Aleksandar Vezenkov, and others.

-2015–present
+2015

 In 2015, a new era started for the club, as Nikolaos Laskaris became the club's new major shareholder.
 With head coach Dimitris Priftis, and new players in the team, Aris B.C. once again began aspiring to be competitive, with the goal to either return to the EuroLeague, or have success in the FIBA Champions League, during the upcoming years.

+2025

+Aris B.C. entered a new era with the acquisition of a majority stake by the investement fund of Richard Hsiao in June 2025.

+On 26 September 2025, Aris announced Igor Milicic as its new coach.